neondatabase/website/content/guides/laravel-livewire-simple-search.md

 Laravel is a powerful PHP framework known for its elegant syntax and feature-rich ecosystem.
 Livewire, a full-stack framework for Laravel, allows us to build dynamic interfaces with minimal JavaScript.
 Together, they provide a robust foundation for creating interactive web applications.

-In this guide, we'll walk through building a simple real-time search feature using Laravel, Livewire, and Neon.
+In this guide, we'll build a simple real-time search feature using Laravel, Livewire, and Neon.
 We'll set up a Laravel project, create a database schema, implement the search functionality with Livewire, and optimize performance with Neon.
 By the end of this tutorial, you'll have a working real-time search feature that leverages the strengths of Laravel, Livewire, and Neon.

 ## Prerequisites